KaryFramling/ciu/README.md

 # virginica   1 9.986001e-01
 ciu$plot.CI.CU.3D(iris_test, ind.inputs=c(3,4), ind.output=3)
 ```
-The following figure shows how the outputs of all three Iris classes change as a function of "Petal Size".
+The following figure shows how the outputs of all three Iris classes change as a function of "Petal Size" when using ``lda`` model.

 ![Iris class outputs as a function of Petal Size](/Figures/lda_3D_PetalSize.png)